 Parts of this vision may soon come true.
 Lexus claims to have cracked the code to construct hoverboards, Aeromobil hopes to sell its first flying cars in 2017, and Nike says it will produce power laces later in 2015.
 (As for the Cubs, who haven’t been to the World Series in 70 years, maybe not).

 The people of 2015—millenials—are famously open-minded and innovative, liberated and entrepreneurial.
-Some women in this age group are much more likely to go to college than their predecessors, and both women and men of this generation are redefining workplaces with a focus on work-life balance and a The gender pay gap is not projected to close until 2058. concern for diversity.
+Some women in this age group are much more likely to go to college than their predecessors, and both women and men of this generation are redefining workplaces with a focus on work-life balance and a concern for diversity.
 Millennial stars like Jennifer Lawrence and Taylor Swift are speaking out against the structural issues that prevent equality.

 But in other ways, progress has stalled.
 Remarkably, while we can make flying cars and self-tying shoes and digital startups, millennials also face gender and racial disparities that are as striking as any increased opportunities.